-Begin by understanding the needs, motivations and goals of our user.
+Understand the user's needs, motivations and their jobs to be done.
 Map out the journey from point A to point B, why they are doing it and how we will get them there.
 Remember that the user is the hero of the story.

 Everything in the interface needs to be processed by the user’s brain.
 Present one decision at a time.
 Be ruthless with the prioritisation and make the choices simple and limit distraction.
 The less there is to process, the lower the cognitive load.